 Home inspectors have become the de facto Radon testers for home buyers.
-The EPA recommends all homes be tested for Radon during a real estate transaction.
+The EPA recommends all homes get tested for Radon during a real estate transaction.
 We are in the right place at the right time.

-Most buyers and Realtors do not want schedule two companies to the property, so they may overlook an inspector that doesn’t.
+Most buyers and Realtors do not want to schedule two companies to the property, so they may overlook an inspector that doesn’t.

 Bluetooth and Smartphone App

 Counts Per Hour